Chiral resolution: Spontaneous resolution and related specialized techniques

-Via the process known as spontaneous resolution, 5-10% of all racemates are known to crystallize as mixtures of enantiopure crystals.
-Louis Pasteur exploited this phenomenon by the manual separation of left-handed and right-handed sodium ammonium tartrate crystals in 1849.
+Via the process known as spontaneous resolution, 5-10% of all racemates crystallize as mixtures of enantiopure crystals.
+This phenomenon allowed Louis Pasteur to separate left-handed and right-handed sodium ammonium tartrate crystals.
 These experiments underpinned his discovery of optical activity.
 In 1882 he went on to demonstrate that by seeding a supersaturated solution of sodium ammonium tartrate with a d-crystal on one side of the reactor and a l-crystal on the opposite side, crystals of opposite handedness will form on the opposite sides of the reactor.

 Spontaneous resolution has also been demonstrated with racemic methadone.
 In a typical setup 50 grams dl-methadone is dissolved in petroleum ether and concentrated.
 Two millimeter-sized d- and l-crystals are added and after stirring for 125 hours at 40 °C two large d- and l-crystals are recovered in 50% yield.

 Another form of direct crystallization is preferential crystallization also called resolution by entrainment of one of the enantiomers.
 For example, seed crystals of (−)-hydrobenzoin induce crystallization of this enantiomer from an ethanol solution of (±)-hydrobenzoin.